RectangularObject/MT-Api-v2/README.md

 ```

 ## Todo list
-- [ ] Add RBXScriptSignal support.
-This feature has been removed because of Synapse having a really unstable support for Signals.
-- [ ] Add Protosmasher support for more features.
-- [ ] Add support for more famous exploits.
+- Add support for more exploits.